In Singapore, the courts typically grant care and control to the mother as they are regarded as the primary caregivers.

 Your child will be forced to take sides when you begin undermining and interfering with his/her relationship with your ex-wife.
 This can impact his/her mental health.

-For instance, your child may suffer loneliness and depression, or exhibit behavioural problems as a result of being at the centre of your conflicts with your ex-wife.
+For instance, your child may suffer loneliness and depression, or exhibit behavioural problems as a result of being at the center of your conflicts with your ex-wife.

 As a divorced father, you should always ensure that your child receives equal attention from his/her mother, at least in accordance with what the court deems fit.
 Couples who experience high conflicts after divorce can seek help from the courts to guide them in protecting the well-being of the child in a highly-contested post-divorce setting.